mattlinares/mattlinares.github.io/_posts/2024-04-29-escape-the-digital.md

 Just before we end at 6pm, we will review our findings, the letters we've written, and pledge to weave these approaches into our daily life.

-Come grow your analogue self
+Come and grow your analogue self
 ----------------------------

 Escape the Digital is a visionary detox event designed to boost your non-digital qualities and spark positive behaviours of change.